benstrathdee/auspost-api/README.md

 # auspost-test-api
-A barebones API written in Java that allows mobile clients to retrieve and add suburb and postcode combinations
+A barebones API written in Java that allows mobile clients to retrieve and add suburb and postcode combinations.

+OpenAPI docs and a Postman collection have been included

 ## Endpoints